elijahlopez94/predicting_student_success/README.md

 ## Conclusions
-This analysis leads to 5 recommendations for
+This analysis leads to 5 recommendations:

 1. Academic advisors should work with students to create a course schedule that prioritizes daytime classes.
 Additionally, students taking evening classes should be marked as "at-risk" and conferences should be set with Student Services to determine and offer appropriate support for these students.